 How does a Load Bank Test Work?

 When a diesel engine powered generator is not used frequently or only run on light loads, it can be prone to experiencing unburned fuel and soot buildup in the exhaust system.
 This is called 'wet-stacking.'
 When wet-stacking occurs, the genset is likely to perform poorly, to endure damage, can become a fire hazard, and can even lead to complete failure.
-For more information on this condition check out this detailed article from Plant Engineering.
 During a load bank test, the generator is allowed to run at full power and full temperature.
 This will cause any wet-stacking to burn off.
 Hence, a load bank test actually serves two purposes: 1) it tests the generator to determine whether it will function properly and efficiently on all levels; and 2) it eliminates any wet-stacking that may have built up within the generator.

 Benefits of Load Bank Testing